luau-project/lua-xz/README.md

 input:close()
 ```

-### Simulate compression in chunks
+### Simulate compression in chunks to .xz format

-As a last example, we simulate compression in chunks.
+As a last example, we simulate compression in chunks to .xz format.
 The idea is that data can come in chunks from HTTPS requests, and we feed a writer stream to compress the data coming from the internet to disk.
 In the end, decompression is performed on the saved file on disk, and the inputs are matched against the decompressed output.

 ```lua
 local xz = require("lua-xz")